Published

 What is a tequila tasting?

 Whether you’re a tequila rookie or a tequila lover, tequila tastings allow you to sample several different types or tequila brands to find the one you like the best.
 During a tequila tasting, you may try six or more varieties of tequila—all sipped neat.
 Instead of full-size drinks or cocktail recipes, you’ll try small servings of straight tequila.
+You will come away from this experience knowing the various tastes of tequila much better.

 How are you supposed to taste tequila?